prof-rossetti/georgetown-opim-557-201810/exercises/codebase-cleanup.md

 ## Learning Objectives

-  1. Find practical applications for learning new programming concepts like custom functions with parameters.
+  1. Find practical applications for learning new programming concepts like custom functions and sub-procedures with parameters.
   2. Learn techniques for improving system maintainability and quality control.

 ## Instructions